Increase in Adolescent and Physician Suicide: Hiccup or Trend?

 The stigma and undesirable professional and social repercussions are formidable obstacles to seeking help.
 It is time for serious in-depth thinking and responding to the critical needs of our colleagues and teenagers as well as young adults who are likely to face self-inflicted damage and lose their lives prematurely from preventable causes.

-Swapna Deshpande, M.D. will present “Adolescent Suicide Trends and Risk Assessment” and will be the Moderator of the Dinner and Interactive Symposium, “360 degree View, Challenges and Discussion.”
+Swapna Deshpande, M.D.
+“Adolescent Suicide Trends and Risk Assessment” and will be the Moderator of the Dinner and Interactive Symposium, “360 degree View, Challenges and Discussion”

-Sara Coffey, D.O. presenting “Treatment Approaches to Suicidal Adolescents.”
+Sara Coffey, D.O.
+“Treatment Approaches to Suicidal Adolescents”

-Vijaya Ekambaram, M.D. presenting “Physician Suicide: Why the Increase and Why Now?”
+Vijaya Ekambaram, M.D.
+“Physician Suicide: Why the Increase and Why Now?”

-Jason Beaman, D.O. presenting “The Contribution of Substance Abuse.”
+Jason Beaman, D.O.
+“The Contribution of Substance Abuse”